 Meat is getting more and more expensive so we have tried to eat less meat.
 Try to find meals that are vegan or vegetarian.
 They can be more healthy and save you money as long as you plan well.

 A lot of you already do this, but some do not.
 We buy carrots, celery, and vegetable trays to our grocery list.
 We make sure they are very accessible for the kids and the first thing they see in the fridge.
 I oftentimes just get them out and leave them on the counter when I see the kids are looking for a snack.

-I honesty don’t collect coupons, but I do look for the ads at the local grocery store where we are shopping for the month.
-I have found that overall you will save more money at grocery store like Kroger than at a super Wal-Mart.
+I honestly don’t collect coupons, but I do look for the ads at the local grocery store where we are shopping for the month.
+I have found that overall you will save more money at the grocery stores like Kroger than at a super Wal-Mart.
 I save money because I only buy groceries and am not tempted to buy that cute top or shoes we don’t need.
 I save those for another shopping day.

 So how do you get the kids involved in doing math?
 I don’t do this every time, but if we haven’t done math in a while, I plan on taking extra time at the grocery store.
 I divide my list in half and give each kid one list.
 They have to guess how much each item will cost, add up the prices, and guess how much we will spend.
 Then when we get home, I give them the real bill and see how close they are.
 If it is the meal they chose to make for the week, I let them help make it.
 They read the instructions, and if the recipe asks for 1/4 cup only give them half and figure out the fractions together.
 While at the store, I have them write down what’s on the end caps, talk about why those items are placed there, discuss pricing, the color of boxes, and what companies do to catch the buyer’s eye.
 We even talk about how far away the bread is from the milk or how different this store was from the last.